teo/opencloud-helm/README.md

 ### Troubleshooting

-If you encounter issues with the Collabora pod connecting to the WOPI server, ensure that:
+If you encounter issues with the OnlyOffice or Collabora pods connecting to the WOPI server, ensure that:

 1. The WOPI server certificate is properly created in the kube-system namespace
-2. The Collabora pod is configured with the correct WOPI token server secret
+2. The OnlyOffice/Collabora pod is configured with the correct token settings in the configmap
 3. The Gateway is properly configured to route traffic to the WOPI server
+4. The ReferenceGrant is properly configured to allow the Gateway to access the TLS certificates

 You can check the status of the certificates: